Visser frames for sublogics of $\mathbf{IL}$: Preliminaries

-However, if we adopt this definition, then the axiom \begin{itemize} \item[]$\mathbf{P}$: $A \rhd B \to \Box(A \rhd B)$ \end{itemize} is valid in all simplified Veltman frames (for details, see~\cite{IKO22}).
-Therefore, in this paper, we adopt the definition in Definition~\ref{Def:SVM} which was originally adopted in~\cite{Vis88}.
-On the other hand, our definition causes that $\J{4}_{+}$ is valid in all simplified $\IL^-(\J{4}_{+})$-frames (see Proposition~\ref{SFC}.2).
-Therefore, we focus on and investigate the sublogics of $\IL$ proving $\J{4}_{+}$ in the next section. \end{rem}
+However, if we adopt this definition, then the persistency axiom \begin{description} \item[$\mathbf{P}$:] $A \rhd B \to \Box(A \rhd B)$ \end{description} is valid in all Visser frames.
+In fact, the authors with Iwata proved in \cite[Theorem 4.13]{IKO22} that the logic $\IL^-(\mathbf{P})$ is sound and complete with respect to the class of all (finite) Visser frames in this definition.
+Therefore, in this paper, we adopt the definition in Definition~\ref{Def:SVM} which was originally adopted by Visser in~\cite{Vis88}.
+On the other hand, our definition causes that $\J{4}_{+}$ is valid in all $\IL^-(\J{4}_{+})$-Visser frames (see Proposition~\ref{SFC}.2).
+Therefore, we focus on and investigate extensions of $\IL^-(\J{4}_{+})$. \end{rem}